 John Finley Scott, a University of California at Davis sociology professor with an intense personal interest in bicycles and bicycle riding, is credited with being one of the inventors of Mountain Bikes; in 1953, he put together a forerunner of the modern mountain bike.
 In 1958, while Scott was a PhD candidate at the University of California at Berkeley, he started corresponding with the Jack Taylor firm about acquiring a tandem.

 1958 Touring Tandem Brochure

-Peter Rich of VeloSport at the helm and Dave Staub stoking on Sabatino’s Velodromea at the San Jose Speedway c.
+Peter Rich of VeloSport captaining and Dave Staub stoking at the San Jose Speedway c.
 1959, former site of Sabatino's velodrome.

 Lynn Marshall at the helm and John Finley Scott stoking before a Berkeley Wheelmen ride c.
 1960.
 Note tiger in the tank and tartan saddle bag.

-David Nasatir at the helm and Linda Searl, 1975 US Women's Cyclocross champion, stoking on Davis Double Century c.
-1975.
+David Nasatir at the helm and Linda Searl, 1975 US Women's Cyclocross champion, stoking on Davis Double Century 1974.
 Note 650B conversion and new paint.

-David Nasatir at the helm and Linda Searl stoking on Davis Double Century c.
-1975.
+David Nasatir at the helm and Linda Searl stoking on Davis Double Century 1974.

-Dave Brink at the helm and Vance Sprock stoking on Davis Double Century c.
-1978.
+Dave Brink captaining and Vance Sprock stoking on Davis Double Century 1981.
 Note converted chainline, Phil Wood hubs, Hartsough brothers drafting.

-Dave Brink and Vance Sprock again, on Davis Double Century c.
-1978.
+Dave Brink and Vance Sprock again, on Davis Double Century 1981.

 After Uncle Finley’s death, 2008.